simp/simp-doc/docs/installation_guide/SIMP_Server_Installation.rst

 ========= ========

 A table of settings that can be changed/defined during installation is located in Appendix B, :ref:`List of Installation Variables`.
 Review this if you are unfamiliar with SIMP.

 Preparing the SIMP Server Environment
 -------------------------------------

 1. Boot the system and ensure the SIMP ISO is selected.
+  a.
+If you do not have a SIMP ISO, see :ref:`SIMP ISO`.
 2. Press *Enter** to run the standard SIMP install, or choose from the customized options list.
 3. When the installation is complete, the system will restart automatically.
 4. Log on as ``root`` and type the default password shown in **Table 2.1.**